Diabetes, Your Heart and Kidneys: A Triangle of Risk

 The Right Plan, The Best Support

 If you have diabetes, it’s normal to feel overwhelmed at times.
 But when it comes to your health, remember that you’re in the driver’s seat.
-You’re very capable of building a healthier life—and you can make changes today that can have a positive impact on your body and your future.
+Make healthy changes today that can have a positive impact on your body and your future.

 - At your next appointment, ask your doctor if your diabetes is affecting your kidney function.

-- Keep your blood sugar, cholesterol and blood pressure in target ranges.
+- Keep your blood glucose (blood sugar), cholesterol and blood pressure to reach your target ranges.

 - Have a healthy, balanced eating plan.

 - Move more with daily exercise.
 The goal is 150 active minutes per week.
-This can be split up into 30 minutes of activity every day and doesn’t need to be all at once.
-If 30 minutes is too much, try taking 10-minute walks three times a day to reach your goal.
+This can be split into chunks throughout the week and throughout your day, any movement counts!

 - Take your medications as prescribed.
 Talk to your doctor if you have side effects that impact you.

-One of the most important things to keep in mind is that everyone’s health journey is different, especially with T2D.
+One of the most important things to keep in mind is that everyone’s health journey is different, especially with type 2 diabetes.
 You may have some days where it feels like it’s more difficult to manage or some days where it’s easier.
 But your efforts do make a difference!
 Ultimately, what matters is making progress toward your goals.

 More Help for Managing Diabetes and Kidney Disease

 If you need an extra boost in the support department, join the Know Diabetes By Heart™ initiative.
-The American Heart Association and American Diabetes Association have teamed up to bring you the best science-backed tips, tools and other resources for people living with T2D along with expert advice on managing all your risks.
+The American Heart Association and American Diabetes Association have teamed up to bring you the best science-backed tips, tools and other resources for people living with type 2 diabetes along with expert advice on managing your risks.